BMW 5 Series: First generation (E12; 1972)

-The E12 is the first generation of 5 Series, and was manufactured for model years 1972–1981.
+The E12 is the first generation of 5 Series, and was manufactured from 1972 to 1981.
 It replaced the New Class sedans and was produced in the sedan body style.
 The initial models were powered by four-cylinder engines, with a six-cylinder engine introduced a year later.

 There was no M5 model for the E12, however the E12 M535i is considered the predecessor to the M5.

 The E12 was replaced by the E28 in 1981, with South African production continuing until September 1985.
 The later South African models received the E28's interior; this model is called the E12/8.